openebs/website/website/src/blogs/2017-05-24-data-scientists-adopting-tools-and-solutions-that-allow-them-to-focus-more-on-data-science-and-less.md

 6. *OpenEBS volumes come with fine-grained allocation of resources and auto-tuning which can help with running high-priority modeling jobs faster than the others.*
 7. *From Adalog, the user can trigger OpenEBS volumes (data) to be backed up or restored from S3 bucket.*

 As a next step, we are planning to provide a sandboxed version of adalog running on Kubernetes and storage managed by OpenEBS.
-Much like the vagrant box we built to enable OpenEBS to be tried out on Kubernetes — and then became a favorite tool of some largely for trying out Kubernetes — we are hopeful that this sandbox will be useful as well as being a way to see OpenEBS in action.
+Much like the vagrant box we built to enable OpenEBS to be tried out on Kubernetes, and then became a favorite tool of some largely for trying out Kubernetes — we are hopeful that this sandbox will be useful as well as being a way to see OpenEBS in action.

 *If you want to earn massive open-source karma (and stickers of course) — let us know on our *[*OpenEBS Slack channel*](http://slack.openebs.io/)* that you’d like to help with this solution building exercise.*